 Vitamin C, Omicron and Deltacron

-is not variant specific because it's primary mode of action is
+not variant specific because it's primary mode of action is to

-to support the body’s immune system which reacts in a variety
+support the body’s immune system which reacts in a variety of ways

-of ways against viral attack, not just in a specific antibody
+against viral attack, not just in a specific antibody reaction to

 9. NAC, Glutathione and COVID-19 - Anti-inflammatory and

-respiratory mucus levels.
-Laboratory research suggests that NAC
+mucus levels.
+Laboratory research suggests that NAC might boost immune

-might boost immune system function and suppress viral replication.
+system function and suppress viral replication.
+NAC also decreases

-NAC also decreases levels of interleukin-6 and has other
+levels of interleukin-6 and has other anti-inflammatory effects.

-of this compound.
-This form—which is classified as a drug, not a
+this compound.
+This form—which is classified as a drug, not a dietary

-dietary supplement—is approved by the U.S. Food and Drug
+supplement—is approved by the U.S. Food and Drug Administration (FDA) as

 ).
 Products containing NAC are also sold as dietary supplements.